Evergreen Shrubs

 Bright gold edged green produces a dense clump of foliage that glows in the sunlight.
 Develops a dense rosette of 18 inch grass green variegated leaves.
 Blooms early summer with a 2 foot spike of dramatic white, bell shaped flowers.
 Full to Part Sun.

-• Yucca – Sapphire Skies (Yucca filamentosa)
+• Yucca – Excalibur (Yucca filamentosa)